Getting Started¶

 Start with Desktop if you are evaluating the product personally.
 Start with Cloud plus Cloud Channel Gateway if you need synced Desktop/Web/chat sessions.
 Start with Standalone Gateway only when you intentionally want a chat-first private appliance with no Cloud dependency.

-The naming, package, image, release-channel, and legacy Gateway migration contract is in OSS Packaging and Gateway Migration.
+The naming, package, image, release-channel, and Gateway product-mode contract is in Packaging and Gateway Product Modes.

 Verify toolchain first¶